puppetlabs/puppetdb/documentation/api/query/v4/pql.markdown

 trusts), a private key, and a CA certificate.

-**Note**: The PuppetDB CLI can be configured using a config file at `$HOME/.puppetlabs/client-tools/puppetdb.conf` with default values.
-We will assume for the rest of this tutorial that your SSL credentials and server urls are set in the configuration file.
+**Note**: The PuppetDB CLI can be configured using a config file at `$HOME/.puppetlabs/client-tools/puppetdb.conf` with default values for the server urls and SSL credentials.

 ## Query Structure